 The heart of the wise is in the house of mourning.Ecclesiastes 7:4

-Some question why there are several passages in Scripture that talk about the importance of mourning death, but not about celebrating birth.
+Some question why there are several passages in Scripture that talk about the importance of mourning death, but not about celebrating one being born.

 Lastly, the early Christians did not seem to be celebrating birthdays.
 They could have been, we just don’t see anywhere that says they did celebrate birthdays.
 Jesus’ disciples were more concerned with preaching the Gospel, than celebrating themselves I guess.